w-mcilhagga/awkish/README.md

 ## Command-Line Usage.

-When implemented it will allow you to do the following:
+`awkish` can be invoked from the command line.

-1. Write the awk program as before, but leave out the call `awk(filename.txt)`, because the command line will provide the file name(s).
+1. Write the awk program as before, but leave out the call `awk(filename.txt)` to do the processing, because the command line will provide the file name(s).
 Save your program in e.g `awkprog.py`
-2. Type `python -m awkish awkprog.py filename1 filename2 ... --output=out.txt` at the command line.
+2. Type `python -m awkish path/to/awkprog.py filename1 filename2 ... --output=out.txt` at the command line,
+   or whatever is needed to invoke python in your environment.

-When invoked as a module, `awkish` imports the first file containing the program, finds the `Awk` object, and then calls it on the file list following.
+When invoked as a module, `awkish`

+1. imports the first file containing the program and finds the `Awk` object defined therein
+2. Calls it on the file list following.
+If no outfiel is provided, it prints any output to the command line.

+Note that this usage doesn't let you specify additional arguments.'